John Monash: After the war

-He was called upon by the Victorian Government of Harry Lawson in 1923 to organise "special constables" to restore order during the 1923 Victorian Police strike.
+In 1923, he was called upon by the Victorian Government of Harry Lawson to organise "special constables" to restore order during the 1923 Victorian Police strike.
 He was one of the principal organisers of the annual observance of ANZAC Day and oversaw the planning for Melbourne's monumental war memorial, the Shrine of Remembrance.
 Monash was honoured with numerous awards and decorations from universities and foreign governments.
 According to his biographer Geoffrey Serle: "[i]n the 1920s Monash was broadly accepted, not just in Victoria, as the greatest living Australian".

 Monash died in Melbourne on 8 October 1931 from a heart attack, and he was given a state funeral.
-An estimated 300,000 mourners, the nation's largest funeral crowd to that time, came to pay their respects.
+An estimated 300,000 mourners came to pay their respects, the nation's largest funeral crowd to that time.
 After a Jewish service, and a 17-gun salute, he was buried in Brighton General Cemetery.
 In a final sign of humility, despite his achievements, honours and titles, he instructed that his tombstone simply bear the words "John Monash".
 He was survived by his daughter, Bertha (1893–1979).